mavera12/EHR/Generic-Module-Framework.md

   * **system**: the code system.
 Currently, only `SNOMED-CT` is allowed. _(required)_
   * **code**: the code _(required)_
   * **display**: the human-readable code description _(required)_
+* **assign_to_attribute**: The name of the attribute this condition should be referred to by.
+Attributes allow modules to store, reference, and share medications, conditions, procedures, etc, as well as as arbitrary strings.

 **Example**